-Vehicle.VIS_OBSC (deleted in 2010 Vehicle data file)
+Vehicle.VIS_OBSC (discontinued in Vehicle data file in 2010)

-Attribute Labels GES
+Attribute Labels 2009

 No Obstruction Noted 0

 Rain, Snow, Fog, Smoke, Sand, Dust 1

 Reflected Glare, Bright Sunlight, Headlights 2

 Curve, Hill or Other Roadway Design Feature 3

 Building, Billboard, Other Structure 4

 Trees, Crops, Vegetation 5

 In-Transport Motor Vehicle (including load) 6

 Not In-Transport Motor Vehicle (parked, working) 7

 Splash or Spray of Passing Vehicle 8

 Inadequate Defrost or Defog System 9

 Inadequate Vehicle Lighting System 10

 Obstruction Interior to the Vehicle 11

 External Mirrors 12

 Broken or Improperly Cleaned Windshield 13

 Obstructing Angles on Vehicle 14

 No Driver Present 95

 Vision Obscured - No Details 97

 Other Visual Obstruction 98

 Unknown 99

-All records from GES.Vision are used.
-If there are no records, then the value 00 is assigned.
+Prior to 2002, this value is data entered.
+From 2002 to 2009, Vehicle.VIS_OBSC is rolled up from the Vision data file which allows multiple obstructions for a driver to be recorded.
+All records from the Vision data file are used.
+For all years the value is assigned using the following process: If there are no records, then the code 0 is assigned.
 If there is a single record, then the SAS code for that record is assigned.
 If there are multiple records, then the minimum SAS code of all the records is assigned.